Carbon-Twelve-C12/quantera/tech_spec.md

-# Technical Specification for TreasuryToken Platform
+# Technical Specification for Quantera Platform

 ## 1. Introduction

 ### 1.1 Purpose
-This technical specification details the architecture, components, and implementation of the TreasuryToken platform, an Ethereum-based system for tokenizing U.S. Treasury securities.
+This technical specification details the architecture, components, and implementation of the Quantera platform, a blockchain-based system for tokenizing financial assets, starting with U.S. Treasury securities.
 This document serves as the definitive technical reference for developers building the platform, with specific attention to leveraging the Pectra upgrade capabilities.

 ### 1.2 Scope
-This specification covers the MVP version of the platform, focusing exclusively on the tokenization of treasury securities (bills, notes, and bonds).
+This specification covers the MVP version of the platform, focusing initially on the tokenization of treasury securities (bills, notes, and bonds) with a roadmap to expand to other financial assets.
 It details all technical aspects including smart contracts, backend services, frontend components, and integration points, with a strategic focus on Ethereum's Pectra upgrade advantages.

 ### 1.3 Definitions
 - **Treasury Security**: Government debt instrument issued by the U.S. Department of the Treasury